All Products

 Install the model calling SDK

-If Java is installed in your environment, install the DashScope Java SDK.
-For SDK versions, see DashScope Java SDK.
-Run the following command to add the Java SDK dependency.
-Replace the-latest-version with the latest version number.
+Install the DashScope Java SDK.
+For the latest version, see DashScope Java SDK.
+Add this dependency, replacing the-latest-version with the latest version number.

 XML

-2. Add the following dependency information within the <dependencies> tag.
+2. Add this dependency to the <dependencies> tag:

 <dependency>